MicrosoftDocs/sql-docs/docs/reporting-services/developer/rest-api.md

 ## API documentation

 A modern REST API calls for modern API documentation.
-The REST API is built on the OpenAPI specification, which is also called the swagger specification.
+A REST API is built on the OpenAPI specification, which is also called the swagger specification.
 Documentation is available on [Microsoft Learn](/rest/api/power-bi-report/).

 ## Test API calls